Vencord/Vendroid/README.md

 >
 > If the issue happens on neither of these two, the issue is with Vendroid and you can open an issue in this repo.

 Vendroid is a custom Discord client for Android.
-The way it works is that it loads the Discord mobile and injects Vencord.
+The way it works is that it loads the Discord mobile website and injects Vencord.

 | | |
 |:--:|:--:|